 - AVID Sibelius

-- Microsoft Office (Available at no cost to Mohawk College students through your Mohawk College account.)
+- Microsoft Office: Download at no cost through your Mohawk College account.

 Domestic Canadian Students

 Contact our Student Recruitment team for information on programs, how to apply, and more.